 The power of music to evoke deep connections makes song references a good tool for fiction-writers to capture times, places, characters and moods.
 Not surprisingly (especially to writers, I suspect), scientific research shows “listening to music engages broad neural networks in the brain, including brain regions responsible for motor actions, emotions, and creativity.”
 The same research shows the remarkable power of music to evoke memories, even in people who’ve suffered severe memory loss.

-Without any design Psycho-Tropics ended up littered with song references.
+Without any particular design, Psycho-Tropics ended up filled with song references.
 Thanks to a friend for suggesting the songs might make for an interesting playlist.
-It’s turned out to be an eclectic one, from the Carpenters to Muddy Waters.
+It turned out to be an eclectic one, from the Carpenters and Three Dog Night to Bob Marley and Muddy Waters.
 Here’s the Psycho-Tropics Soundtrack, the pop and rock songs mentioned in the book in order of appearance.

 One of the songs has major plot significance.
 Can you guess which one?